bytesoul/UmbrellaOptionCalculator/README.md

 To run clone the repo and then run ```npm install```

-Replace the example.env with an .env with your own keys The example is using the kovan testnet values
+Replace the example.env with an .env with your own keys.
+  * The example is using the kovan testnet values

 Then ```npm start``` will execute
   This result will be an Eth option price based on data from the umbrella network and the Black-Scholes pricing model